Entering the European market for handwoven rugs

 Tips:

 - Compare your products and company to the competition.
-You can use ITC Trade Map to find exporters per country and compare on market segment, price, quality and target countries.
+You can use ITC Trademap to find exporters per country.

-4. What are the prices for handwoven rugs on the European market?
+4. What are the prices of handwoven rugs on the European market?

-Prices for handwoven rugs vary across market segments, ranging from low-end to high-end.
-After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.
+Prices for handwoven rugs vary across market segments.
+After adding logistics costs, wholesaler and retail margins, and value-added tax (VAT), European consumer prices amount to about 4 to 6.5 times your selling price.

 Table 1 gives an overview of the indicative prices of handwoven rugs in the low-, mid- and high-end market segments.
-‘Indicative’ is key here, since prices for handwoven rugs vary depending on weaving technique, size, material, design, brand, and other ways of value addition.
+‘Indicative’ is key here, since prices for handwoven rugs vary depending on weaving technique, size, material, design, brand, and other ways of value addition, including a strong sustainable concept.
 Size is especially relevant, since differences in size directly influence the price.

 Table 1: Indicative consumer prices of handwoven rugs in Europe